How to Handle a Low Ball Offer From a Dual Agent

 But more importantly…

-This understanding will enable you to better gauge your agent’s response when you ask them to explain their approach in their own words.
+It will enable you to better gauge your agent’s response when you ask them about the buyer’s offer.

 Why?

-Because knowing how this scenario came about — and how your agent plans on acting on behalf of the buyer and seller –– will help guide you in how to proceed.
+Because knowing how the offer came about — and how your agent plans on acting on your behalf –– will help guide you in how to proceed.

 You can do this by asking the right questions.